 The score's looking more impressive now, isn't it?

-Although the video game experiment was a pretty basic cooperative task, direct brain-to-brain interface ultimately could revolutionize human communication, the researchers say.
-It eventually could free us from having to find words and symbols to communicate with each other.
+Though the video game experiment was a pretty basic cooperative task, direct brain-to-brain interface ultimately could revolutionize human communication, the researchers say.
+It could free us from having to find words and symbols to communicate with each other.
 It could unlock knowledge buried deeply in our brains, below the level of our conscious minds.

 Take the example of a master violinist.
-Her technique - wired into her unconscious brain from years of study and practice - becomes "second nature," something she can't put into words.
+Her technique--wired into her unconscious brain from years of study and practice--becomes "second nature," something she can't put into words.
 But brain-to-brain interface could allow it to be transferred directly to her student in the form of neural code.

 In a dramatic demonstration of the technology, a 29-year-old man, Juliano Pinto, who is paralyzed in his lower trunk, made the ceremonial first kick at the 2014 World Cup in Brazil.

 Nicolelis's other research also has demonstrated that monkeys can control the arms on a virtual avatar using just their brain activity.
+The monkeys "scored" a yummy sip of juice.

 For more details about these amazing research projects, read about Rao and Stocco's brain-to-brain interface research in an article published Nov.
 5, 2014, in the online Public Library (PLoS) One Journal, and watch Nicolelis's TED talk on his research.
 The National Science Foundation also made a not-to-be-missed 5-minute documentary on Nicolelis's research.